tobealive/docs/docs/concepts/memory-management.md

 }
 ```

-The strings don't escape `draw_text`, so they are cleaned up when
+The strings do not escape `draw_text`, so they are cleaned up when
 the function exits.

-In fact, with the `-prealloc` flag, the first two calls won't result in any allocations at all.
+In fact, with the `-prealloc` flag, the first two calls will not result in any allocations at all.
 These two strings are small, so V will use a preallocated buffer for them.

 ```v